 While I believe that sometimes it makes sense to hire a guide just for the peace of mind (I would advise booking one through your hotel), usually I just make good use of the “firm no”, try to ignore any unwanted attention and tough it out on my own.

 Unfortunately, many men in the Middle East hold mistaken stereotypes about Western women (learned mainly through Hollywood movies) which can make us the subject of unwanted attention.
 Don’t be afraid to express indignation if you are treated disrespectfully in a Muslim country.
 This is often the best way to handle it.

-And keep in mind that while blondes (like me) may have more fun, we are also more likely to be approached in places like the Middle East, Africa and Southern Europe so covering your hair or wearing a hat with your hair up isn’t a bad idea sometimes.
-Sad, but true.
+Keep in mind that while blondes may indeed have more fun, we are also more likely to be approached in places like the Middle East, Africa, and Southern Europe so covering your hair or wearing a hat with your hair up isn’t a bad idea sometimes.

 Generally speaking, as long as you are respectful of local customs and dress codes (ditch the shorts and tank tops unless you’re in the islands), don’t walk around alone at night, and use your common sense, you can safely travel almost anywhere in the world.